aayars/py-noisemaker/docs/composer.rst

 Similar to how per-octave effects were originally implemented, post effects in Noisemaker were hard-coded and inflexible.
 Composer Presets aim to break this pattern by enabling preset authors to specify an ordered list of "final pass" effects.

 Post-reduce effects are modeled in each preset's ``post`` section, which is a flat list of parameterized effects functions and presets.
 Post-processing effect parameters may be defined in this list, or can be fed in from settings.
-Extending a preset inherits this list, allowing authors to append additional effects and inline presets.
+Layering inherits this list, allowing authors to append additional effects and inline presets.
 A preset's post-processing list can contain effects as well as links to other presets, enabling powerful expression of nested macros.
 Effects and referenced presets should be listed in the order to be applied.

 .. code-block:: python